Vaughn Flora

 Vaughn Leonard Flora (January 17, 1945 – March 17, 2022) was an American politician who served in the Kansas House of Representatives for 14 years.

-Flora was born in Quinter, Kansas, where he attended local public schools.
-He attended Kansas State University, where he met his first wife, Rose Owen.
+Flora was born in Quinter, Kansas, where he attended local public schools, and later attended Kansas State University, where he met his first wife, Rose Owen.
 He was involved with the real estate business, farmers union, and agricultural movement.